Automattic/vip-cli/CONTRIBUTING.md

 ### Changelogs
 Changelogs allow customers to keep up with all the changes happening across our VIP Platform.
 Changelogs for VIP CLI are posted to the [VIP Cloud Changelog P2](https://wpvipchangelog.wordpress.com/), along with the repository’s `README.md`.

-### Release Schedule

-The VIP Customer Experience squad conducts releases on Tuesdays from 4AM to 5PM Pacific Time (US).
-Releases are regular but do not happen every Tuesday.
-Please coordinate with the VIP Customer Experience squad if you'd like to lead your own release.

-As part of the release process, our squad merges changes from the `develop` branch to the `master` branch.
-Therefore, do not merge changes into `develop` unless it is ready for release (or use a feature flag to disable it).

-Fixes for urgent or breaking bugs may be merged straight to the `master` branch and released publicly via `npm` at any time outside of our release window.
-All other changes should participate in our release window.

 ## Releasing / Publishing

 ### Pre-publish Checks